keystonehub/.github/profile/README.md

 This extra support time directly takes away from the dedicated support customers deserve.

 To address this, we had some discussions about creating a dedicated open-source hub.
-The idea is simple: provide a home for free open-source resources—either branded under Keystone *('key_')* or left unbranded entirely *('fivem_')* while keeping them separate from paid releases.
+The idea is simple: provide a home for free open-source resources—either branded under Keystone *('key_')* or left unbranded entirely while keeping them separate from paid releases.
 This separation allows us creators to continue contributing to the community without compromising the experience for paying customers.

 Keystone is a collaborative space for developers and creators to share, improve, and build resources that benefit the FiveM community.